Coronavirus (COVID-19): changes to services

 What is a care needs assessment?

-Care needs assessments are usually provided by the social services department of your local council.
+A care needs assessment works out what help or support you need with your care, and how you might get it.
+It is usually provided by the social services department of your local council.
 The council has to give you an assessment if you appear to need care and support, regardless of your income or savings or whether the council thinks you will qualify.
-The aim is to work out what help you need with your care, and to think about how you might get it.

 The assessment is a chance for you to discuss what support you need with a trained professional.
 They’ll involve you throughout the assessment.
 You’ll be given a chance to talk about any difficulties you have in looking after yourself and the impact these have on your wellbeing.
 For example, you might want to continue living independently in your home, but you are finding it difficult to wash and get dressed.